 - Wash the radishes and trim the tops.
 If there are any larger sized ones, cut them in half so that all of the radishes are approximately the same size.

 - Toss the radishes in the olive oil, salt and pepper.
-Lay them out evenly on a baking sheet or in a cast iron skillet.
+Lay them out evenly cut side down on a baking sheet or in a cast iron skillet ensuring that they are in a single layer.

-- Bake for 25 to 30 minutes.
+- Roast for 20 to 25 minutes.
 Once golden and crisp, remove from the oven, sprinkle with the chopped parsley and a touch more salt.
+Serve warm.